MrFriendCS/MrFriendCS.github.io/s1/S1-SDD-Morse/README.md

 ## Introduction

-This code uses the micro:bit V2 to produce the Morse Code dash and dot sounds, but will work on the micro:bit V1 without the sounds.
+Two micro:bits are needed to send and receive [Morse Code](https://morsecode.world/Titanic.html) dots and dashes.
+If micro:bit V2 is used then the sounds can be heard using the built in speaker.
+With a micro:bit V1, the dots and dashes can still be seen on the screen.

 ## On start